Naveen-2021ucp1387/LearningTheBlockChain/CONTRIBUTING.md

 By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).

-## Style Guides

-### Git Commit Messages

-- Use the present tense ("Add feature" not "Added feature")
-- Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
-- Limit the first line to 72 characters or less

-### Markdown

-- Use markdown linting tools to check your markdown files.
-- Ensure that your markdown files are correctly formatted and easy to read.

-### Code Style

-- Follow the coding style conventions that are in place for the language you are writing in.
-If in doubt, refer to the existing code in the repository.

-## License

-By contributing, you agree that your contributions will be licensed under the MIT License.

 ## Thank You!

 Thank you for taking the time to contribute to this project!
 Your help is highly appreciated.